nr072/Quip/README.md

 - `cd` to it.

-- Serve using Python: `python3 -m http.server 1234`.
+- Serve using Python:
+`python3 -m http.server 1234`
+or
+`python2 -m SimpleHTTPServer 1234`.

 - Open in browser: `127.0.0.1:1234`.